eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-debug.md

 ## Starting the Zend Debugger Client

-Eclipse Che has the Zend Debugger Client integrated in the Web IDE.
+{{site.product_formal_name}} has the Zend Debugger Client integrated in the Web IDE.
 For launching the Zend Debugger Client:

 1. Go to `Run > Edit Debug Configurations` from the main menu.
 1. Create new `PHP` configuration.